Some posts contain compensated links. Please read this disclaimer for more info.

 Turkey is huge.
 Seriously, it’s massive.

-Within a country that size, you can expect to find many natural wonders.
+You can expect to find many natural wonders within a country that size.
 In Turkey’s case, they’re dotted all over the land, with something jaw-droppingly beautiful at every turn.
 However, for visitors heading to the Antalya region in Turkey, a hugely popular area for beach holidays, many natural gems really have to be seen to be believed.

 The Antalya area in Turkey covers many of the country’s top beach resorts, and it’s no surprise that millions of visitors touch down at Antalya International Airport every single year.
 The plus point about heading to Antalya is that the summer is a little longer than some of the other resorts, such as the Dalaman region, because it is situated slightly to the east.